achautha/aws-hackathon-2017/README.md

     - username : user1.splitsmartbot@yahoo.com
     - password : awslex2017

-2. SplitWise
+2. SplitWise: Create new splitwise account or use the following test account.
     - username : user1.splitsmartbot@yahoo.com
     - password : awslex2017
 ```

-> **IMPORTANT**:  If you are using the bot for the **first time**, You need to authorize it to access your splitwise account or test SplitWise account metntioned above.
+> **IMPORTANT**:  If you are using the bot for the **first time**, You need to authorize it to access your splitwise account.

 #### Access SplitSmartBot